Tesla Model Y: Model Y Performance

 The refreshed Model Y Performance debuted in August 2025, as the top-spec variant of the normal wheelbase Model Y lineup, initially for Europe, the Middle East, and Africa.
 The North American market model was introduced in October 2025.

 The updated Model Y Performance shares several components with the updated Model 3 Performance, while featuring notable upgrades in powertrain and chassis tuning.
 It gains new front and rear bumpers, a carbon fiber rear spoiler, and other tweaks that together yield 10% less drag and 64% reduced lift, improving front-to-rear balance by 27% over the previous model.
 Additional exterior highlights include gloss black trim, red brake calipers, 21-inch Arachnid 2.0 forged wheels, and a rear badge with Performance puddle lamps.
 It has 151 mm ground clearance, 16 mm lower than the Long Range AWD model.
 It weighs 4482 lb, which is 79 lb more than the dual-motor Long Range variant.

 The Model Y Performance uses Tesla's Performance 4DU dual-motor system, producing 460 hp.
 It accelerates from 0-100 km/h in 3.5 seconds and reaches a top speed of 250 km/h.
 For comparison, the Long Range AWD variant requires 4.8 seconds and tops out at 201 km/h.
 The increased performance comes with a slightly reduced WLTP range of 580 km, compared to 600 km on the Long Range AWD.

 The updated Performance variant is equipped with a new high-density battery pack, marketed as the 5M battery supplied by LG Energy Solution with around 82 to 84 kWh of usable energy that maintains the same weight as the standard version.
 It also adopts the adaptive damping system from the Model 3 Performance, combined with revised springs, roll bars, bushings, and a stiffer rear body structure for improved torsional rigidity.
 It also retains the ability to tow up to 3,500 pounds with its included towing package and class II tow bar.

-Drivers are able to select between Standard and Sport settings for the adaptive suspension, while the stability assist system offers Standard and Reduced modes.
+Drivers are able to select between Standard and Sport settings for the adaptive suspension.
+Track Mode has been removed, but in its place the stability assist system offers Standard and Reduced modes.
 The latter reduces traction control interventions but retains essential stability safeguards.

 The cabin of the updated Model Y Performance features aluminum pedals, carbon-fiber dashboard and door trims, and Performance-specific front seats with ventilation, heating, and power-adjustable thigh support.
 The central touchscreen display is enlarged to 16 inches (up from 15.4 inches), matching the unit in the long-wheelbase Model Y L, and offers 80% more pixels than before.

 The updated Model Y Performance became the first Model Y to feature vehicle-to-load (V2L) and vehicle-to-home (V2H) bi-directional charging.